 Gifts made to AAPOR’s General Fund can be directed by the Executive Council to meet needs identified in any of the following areas:

 Contribute to the annual Burns "Bud" Roper Fellow Award program, named for the late Burns "Bud" Roper who provided a substantial bequest in his will to establish the fund.
 Roper Award Fellows are members whose primary work responsibilities are related to survey research or public opinion and who have recently started their careers.
 They receive financial assistance to help them attend the annual conference and/or participate in conference short courses; most are first-time conference attendees.
-Since 2005, there have been 39 Roper Fellows.
+Since 2005, over 40 Roper Fellows have received recognition.

-The Seymour Sudman Fund was endowed in 2003 in the memory of Seymour Sudman, following a generous contribution from Ed Blair, a former graduate student of Sudman's.
+The Seymour Sudman Fund was created in 2003 in the memory of Seymour Sudman, following a generous contribution from Ed Blair, a former graduate student of Sudman's.
 The fund supports the annual Seymour Sudman Student Paper Competition Award.
+The Award honors the best student paper presented at the AAPOR annual conference.

-AAPOR launched the Heritage Interview Series Fund in 2002 to organize and preserve knowledge about the founding of the field of public opinion research, and the innovations and new ideas that have had significant impact on our field, by systematically interviewing individuals who have made significant contributions.
-More than 20 interviews have been conducted and preserved, nearly all of which are now available for AAPOR members to view online.
+The AAPOR Heritage Interview Series Fund was initiated in 2002 as a way to preserve knowledge about the founding of the public opinion research profession, the development of new ideas that have had a lasting effect on the work we do, and the growth of AAPOR itself.
+Since 2002, the Heritage Interview Committee has interviewed 27 individuals who have made significant contributions to our field.
+Nearly all of the interviews are now available for AAPOR members to view online.
 The effort is ongoing.

 We encourage you to make your tax-deductible contribution to AAPOR today!